 Understanding Mold and Our Remediation Process

 Mold has the potential to cause health effects and can spread through your property in as little as 48 hours.
-SERVPRO of Portland understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.
+SERVPRO of Portland, South Portland and The Sebago Lake Region understands mold and mold growth and has the training and expertise to remediate the mold in your home or business.

 Have Mold Related Questions?
 Call Us Today – (207) 772-5032